fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ### Vite with TypeScript

-We can use [Vite](https://vitejs.dev/) to create a TypeScript app by specifying the template *react-ts* in the initialization script.
-To create a TypeScript app, run the following command:
+We can use [Vite](https://vitejs.dev/) to create a TypeScript app specifying a template *react-ts* in the initialization script.
+So to create a TypeScript app, run the following command:

 ```shell
 npm create vite@latest my-app-name -- --template react-ts
 ```

-After running the command, you'll have a basic React app with TypeScript.
-You can start the app by running *npm run dev* in the app's root.
+After running the command, you should have a complete basic React app that uses TypeScript.
+You can start the app by running *npm run dev* in the application's root.

 If you take a look at the files and folders, you'll notice that the app is not that different from one using pure JavaScript.
 The only differences are that the *.jsx* files are now *.tsx* files, they contain some type annotations, and the root directory contains 3 new TypeScript's configuration files: tsconfig.app.json, tsconfig.json and tsconfig.node.json.